elixir-engineering-logo

 Step 3: Risk Volume Definition

-Step 4: Determination of characteristic cloud for detection
+Step 4: Determination of Characteristic Cloud for Detection

 Step 5: Existing Detector Layout Definition

-Step 6: Coverage Mapping/Detect 3D Modelling
+Step 6: Coverage Mapping & 3D Modeling

-Step 7: Optimization/Detector Layout Definition
+Step 7: Optimization & Detector Layout Definition

 The methodology used for the study has been indicated pictorially.